Public Participation and Eligibility

 Absentee voters use the same ballots and have the same deadlines for returning their ballots as Election day.

-You should fill out an absentee ballot application if you are a legally qualified voter of the Sudbury Water District and:
+You should fill out an Absentee Ballot Application if you are a legally qualified voter of the Sudbury Water District and:

 • You are on active military duty;